msmrexe/university-cs-projects/uni-bachelors/computer-networking/readme.md

 ## Topic

-Implementation of TCP Protocol With Custom Features Using Python Socket Programming
+A Python Implementation of TCP Protocol With Custom Features Using Socket Programming

 Personal Variations:
 - Implementation of a Two-Way Chat Betweeem Client and Server + Highspeed Sharing of Any File Format